 Once I had my list, I focused first of all on up-levelling my drinks.
 My current favourites are iced coffee on warm days or hot chocolate when it’s chilly.
 So I bought a good brand of hot chocolate and some cinnamon sticks.
 I also got some vanilla extract (not to be confused with the synthetic flavouring vanilla essence) to add to my iced coffees.
 Over the next few weeks, I experimented with various hot chocolate and iced coffee recipes and adjusted them to suit my tastes.

 I also put together a cosy drinks nook in our sitting room, complete with scented oil burner, a few roses from the garden and favourite reading material.
-When are drinks are ready, we put some favourite background music and the scene is set for me to go and make the drinks.
+With great music playing in the background, this is as good as any coffee shop.

 2. Find inexpensive ways to have flowers